 Once the Microservice/REST API is built, the REST API URL can be used as a webhook to receive events from other systems.
 For example, when a deal is created within the CRM system, an event is raised, this event will automatically call the webhook URL configured, which in turn runs the Microservice within FlowWright.

-Depending on each webhook configuration, incoming data through the HTTP protocol could be in various formats such as text, xml, or json formats.
-You might want to have a custom step, within the workflow definition, decode incoming data from the microservice input parameters.
+Depending on each webhook configuration, incoming data through the HTTP protocol could be in various formats such as text, XML, or JSON formats.
+You might want to have a custom step, within the workflow definition, to decode incoming data from the microservice input parameters.
 Microservice input parameters are directly mapped to variables/globals within the workflow definition.

-Webhooks are a another good use of Microservices within FlowWright.
+Webhooks are another good use of Microservices within FlowWright.